 In-person grocery shopping has never been a favorite activity of Americans, with only 15% reporting it as something they actually enjoy.
 Despite this, prior to the pandemic only 3-4% of grocery sales happened online—a number that’s expected to jump to 10% by 2025.

 Legacy grocers aren’t necessarily counting out in-store sales moving forward.
 Nor should they, since this cultural mainstay is unlikely to change dramatically, even post-pandemic.
-However, recent changes in grocery-based retail channel management has seen greater investment in tech solutions that enhance the brick-and-mortar experience.
+However, recent changes in grocery-based retail channel management have seen greater investment in tech solutions that enhance the brick-and-mortar experience.
 Particularly, we’ve seen big improvements on click-and-collect options, like curbside and delivery pickup, through downloadable apps or website shopping interfaces.
 Grocer’s who choose not to use multi-channel fulfillment options risk falling behind and isolating themselves from emerging buyers.

 - Contactless convenience